3.17.2013

 A Little Bit

-When scientists, the government, companies, advertisers say something - anything - is "safe," this is what they really mean:
+When scientists, the government, companies, advertisers say something - anything - is "safe," they follow the industry standards.
+As a scientist, especially, they must follow good research techniques.
+I clearly understand that.
+In my lay terms, this, though, is what they mean:

 Did anyone test what happens to us and our kids who are in aggregate ingesting